kubernetes-sigs/secrets-store-csi-driver/README.md

 1. Select a provider from the [list of supported providers](#providers)

-2. Follow specific steps for the selected provider to update required fields in the [deployment yaml of a pv](deploy/example/pv-keyvault-csi.yaml)
+2. To create a Keyvault CSI volume, follow [specific deployment steps](#providers) for the selected provider to update all the required fields in [this deployment yaml](deploy/example/pv-keyvault-csi.yaml).

 ```yaml
 csi: